 The culmination of a student's work during the MFA program is the creation of the thesis.
-As noted in the MFA Program Completion Requirements section of this Handbook, students who intend to graduate in May or November following their second year of study begin planning for thesis in the spring of their first year of study.
+As noted in the MFA Program Completion Requirements section of this Handbook, students who intend to graduate in May or November following their second year of study begin working on their thesis in spring of their first year of study.